-We then ask you to acknowledge your acceptance of the Code by signing the appropriate page and then send it back to us.
+We then ask you to acknowledge your acceptance of the Code by signing the appropriate page and returning it to us.

-The Board and staff of RAHC believe that the opportunity to provide primary health care in remote Aboriginal communities and work with a supportive team is a great privilege and opportunity.
+The Board and the RAHC team believe that the opportunity to provide primary health care in remote Aboriginal communities and work within a supportive team is a great privilege and opportunity.
 We wish you all the best with your endeavours and stand ready to support you to ensure this opportunity delivers the best possible health outcomes for those we seek to serve and for you personally.